onedata/onedata-documentation/doc/using_onedata/access_and_invite_tokens.md

     }
     ```
     > NOTE: when adding `ip` caveats, keep in mind that if your requests need to
-    be proxied to another Oneprovider, its IP must also be whitelisted.
-Proxying
+    be proxied to another Oneprovider, the IP of the Oneprovider that received
+    the original request must also be whitelisted (as it is perceived as the
-    happens when the Oneprovider that received your request does not support the
+    new request's client).
+Proxying happens when the Oneprovider that received
-    concerned space.
+    your request does not support the concerned space.

 * `asn` - limits the ASNs (Autonomous System Number) from which the token can be
     utilized.
 The client's ASN is resolved based on client's IP and MaxMind's